A PDE-constrained Optimization Approach to Optimal Trajectory Planning under Uncertainty via Reflected Schr\"odinger Bridges: Introduction

 Optimal pathfinding in constrained and complex environments under uncertainty remains a relevant challenge across robotics \cite{foderaro}, physics, and computational mathematics \cite{bkp}.
 Beyond algorithmic approaches, several physical-chemical systems have demonstrated that optimal paths can naturally emerge from gradient-driven transport phenomena.
 For instance, Lagzi \textit{et al.}~\cite{lagzi2010maze} and Lovass \textit{et al.}~\cite{lovass2015maze} showed that droplets or tracers can autonomously traverse mazes along the steepest descent of chemical or thermal potentials, effectively realizing physical analogues of optimal transport.
 These studies indicate that minimum energy trajectories can emerge from self-organization within constrained geometries under appropriate gradient fields.

 Classical optimal transport (OT)~\cite{villani2021topics} provides a complete mathematical framework to describe the displacement of mass under prescribed costs and constraints.
 However, extending OT to domains with reflecting boundaries, drift fields, or dynamic obstacles remains analytically and computationally demanding.
-In robotics, for example, autonomous agents must plan motions in cluttered spaces while avoiding obstacles and possibly following external or preferred drifts, conditions that naturally correspond to constrained OT formulations with reflection.
+In robotics, for example, autonomous agents must plan motions in cluttered spaces while avoiding obstacles and following external or preferred drifts, conditions that naturally correspond to constrained OT formulations with reflection.

-The Schrödinger Bridge problem (SBP) \cite{schrodinger1932theorie,chen2021stochastic} offers a stochastic perspective to optimal transport, naturally handling diffusion and uncertainty.
-However, incorporating general prior drifts and reflecting boundaries, which are essential for obstacle avoidance, significantly complicates the problem.
-Existing approaches based on Wasserstein proximal recursion (WPR) \cite{caluya2019gradient,caluya2021wasserstein,caluya2021reflected} rely on particle-based SDE simulations with interpolation to approximate PDE solutions, which becomes impractical on complex 3D geometries.
-Moreover, accurately enforcing reflection conditions for particle trajectories on curved, non-convex boundaries is notoriously difficult.
+The Schr\"odinger Bridge problem (SBP) \cite{schrodinger1932theorie,chen2021stochastic} offers a stochastic perspective to optimal transport that naturally accounts for diffusion and uncertainty.
+In the dynamic formulation due to Benamou and Brenier \cite{benamou2000computational}, the SBP is posed as a PDE-constrained optimization problem: a kinetic energy functional is minimized over velocity fields subject to a Fokker-Planck equation evolving the density from prescribed initial to terminal distributions.
+Incorporating general prior drifts and reflecting boundary conditions, which are necessary for obstacle avoidance in confined domains, significantly complicates the problem.
+Existing approaches based on Wasserstein proximal recursion (WPR) \cite{caluya2019gradient,caluya2021wasserstein,caluya2021reflected} approximate PDE solutions via particle-based SDE simulations with interpolation.
+These methods become impractical on complex 3D geometries, and accurately enforcing reflection conditions for particle trajectories on curved, non-convex boundaries is notoriously difficult.